Constance, Duchess of Wodzisław: Daughter of Przemysław of Racibórz

 Przemysław of Racibórz's seal, dated from 1287-1298.

 According to another theory, Constance was the daughter of Duke Przemysław of Racibórz and his wife Anna, daughter of Duke Konrad II of Czersk.
 Probably born before 1307, is understood that she was the youngest child of Ducal couple.
 She probably named after Constance, Abbess of Trzebnica and daughter of Duke Ziemomysł of Inowroclaw, while her brother, Leszek, was named after Leszek II the Black (Ziemomysł's brother).
 Constance probably never married.
 Until her death in 1351 she lived in Wodzisław Śląski, which certainly represented her personal fief.

 Assuming that this hypothesis were true, it's easier to explain the title given to Constance in the Papal letter: Duchess of Racibórz.
-According to some historians, if Constance was the daughter of Wladysław of Opole, the appropriate title for her in this document would be Duchess of Opole.
-In addition, is hard to believe that Constance, daughter of Wladysław of Opole, could live almost 86 years.
-Another point in favor of the hypothesis about the origin of Constance, is the fact that after the death of Anna of Czersk, Duke Leszek of Racibórz give the district of Wodzisław (Anna's dower) to Constance, which is more understandable if she was his sister rather than an old paternal aunt.
+According to some historians, if Constance was the daughter of Władysław of Opole, the appropriate title for her in this document would be Duchess of Opole.
+In addition, is hard to believe that Constance, daughter of Władysław of Opole, could live almost 86 years.
+Another point in favor of the hypothesis about the origin of Constance is the fact that after the death of Anna of Czersk, Duke Leszek of Racibórz give the district of Wodzisław (Anna's dower) to Constance, which is more understandable if she was his sister rather than an old paternal aunt.
 Another argument who supported this view was provided by the archaeological research in the Dominican monastery of Racibórz.
 The experts founded that in the first half of the 14th century, was buried there an approximately 40-year-old woman who died as result of a disease.
 If this remains belonged to Constance, they proved that her father could be Przemysław of Racibórz.